iterative/dvc.org/content/docs/studio/user-guide/change-team-plan-and-size.md

 ### If you are on the Free plan

-You can upgrade to the Team plan or to the Enterprise plan.
+You can upgrade to the Basic, Teams or Enterprise plan.

-**To upgrade to the Team plan**, click on the `Upgrade` button.
+**To upgrade to the Basic plan**, click on the `Upgrade` button.
 Then select the number of seats (collaborators) you need in your team.

 ![](https://static.iterative.ai/img/studio/team_settings_select_seats.png)